 PowerShell Get Files Created Today

-To get files created today using PowerShell, use the Get-ChildItem cmdlet to get files and compare file creation date with today date.
-Run below command
+To get files created today using PowerShell, use the Get-ChildItem cmdlet to get files and compare the file creation date with today’s date.
+Run the below command.

 Get-ChildItem -File | Where-Object {$_.CreationTime -gt (Get-Date).Date}

-In the above PowerShell script to get files created today, the first command gets file object in the current directory and passes the output to the second command.
+In the above PowerShell script to get files created today, the Get-ChildItem command gets the file object in the current directory and passes the output to the Where-Object cmdlet.

-The second command compares file CreationTime greater than today’s date (Get-Date) and get files created today and prints output on the console.
+The Where-Object command compares file CreationTime greater than today’s date (Get-Date) to get files created today and prints output on the console.

 Directory: D:\PowerShell